The Research Challenge

 The ideas Lab is an intensive, interactive, and free-thinking environment, where a diverse group of 25-30 participants from a range of disciplines and backgrounds get together for two days- away from their everyday work worlds.
 Participants will immerse themselves in a collaborative thinking process in order to construct innovative multidisciplinary approaches.
 There will be a highly interdisciplinary mix of participants – including active researchers – to drive lateral thinking and radical approaches to address research challenges.

 The Ideas Lab is an intensive process; however, opportunities for reflection and networking will be built into the agenda.
-The Ideas Lab will be directed by an esteemed researcher (Deborah Tate, PhD from Gillings School of Public Health at the University of North Carolina at Chapel Hill) with support from research mentors and the InCHIP’s Ideas Labs Planning Committee.
+The Ideas Lab will be directed by an esteemed researcher with support from research mentors and the InCHIP’s Ideas Labs Planning Committee.
 Several subject matter experts will participate in the Ideas Lab to provide different perspectives that may help participants develop new questions or novel approaches for potential pilot studies.
 More information about the Ideas Lab will be emailed in May 2019 to applicants who are selected to participate.

 Participants are selected for the Ideas Lab via a short application (see application below).
 The range of participants selected is intentionally diverse, and it is intended that a wide range of disciplines and expertise will be represented.